 promotes and increases contacts, communication and activities between the Nordic and/or Baltic countries

-strengthens the Nordic-Baltic presence in cultural life in the Nordic region and Baltic states
+strengthens the Nordic-Baltic presence in cultural life in the Nordic region and Baltic countries

 strengthens understanding of similarities and differences between the Nordic and Baltic countries

-increases knowledge of the Nordic and Baltic artists and their work
+increases knowledge of the Nordic and Baltic artists and the visibility of their work

 What Are Cookies